POETSII/pml/doc/manual.md

 traversal, stream processing, combinatorial solvers).
 It uses state-based software buffers to enable message receive handlers to queue outgoing messages for delivery, removing the need to communicate with send handlers via state.
-Since send handlers are not longer required, the model does away with them completely and lets users code the application as a set of receive handlers.
+Since send handlers are no longer needed, the model does away with them completely and lets users code the application as a set of receive handlers.
-This model is not necessarily the most suitable for _all_ applications, but is particularly convenient for _some_.
+This model is not necessarily the most suitable for _all_ applications, but it is particularly convenient for _some_.

 #### Code Files